scyrus7/UserGallery/README.md

-    I connected to Stackoverflow Users API Endpoint and retrieve the first page of data.
+    I connected the App to Stackoverflow Users API Endpoint and retrieve the first page of data.
 	The following functionalities has been implemented so far:

     Display the retrieved data through a TableLayout.